 - New resources to support Catholic school identity

-For further information about these key initiatives please read on in this newsletter.
+For further information about these key initiatives please read on in this e-Update.

 If you would like more information on any of these areas please contact The Professional Learning, Formation and Leadership Team on 3033 7620 or FormationLeadership@bne.catholic.edu.au .

-For any enquiries regarding the survey process please contact Simon Mahaffy on 3033 7378 or firstname.lastname@example.org.
-Click here for a link to BCE Leuven Project site which has copies of the various instruction sheets.
+For any enquiries regarding this workshop please contact Simon Mahaffy on 3033 7378 or firstname.lastname@example.org.

 Catholic Identity Masterclass Series